 Patrick Hume interviewed for the City of Cockburn Aboriginal Oral History Project (2001)

 The City of Cockburn Aboriginal Oral History Project records and summarises the oral histories of eleven indigenous people with a custodial or cultural connection to the Cockburn district.
-In this interview with Dr. Leonie Stella, Patrick Hume talks about

 This is an edited transcript of the interview with Patrick Hume, speaking with Dr. Leonie Stella at Mr Hume’s home on 14 June 2001.